Battle of Largs: Ramifications

 The battle of Largs has been characterized by later historians as a great Scottish victory, but its strategic ramifications far outstripped its tactical cost as it involved only a small part of the Norwegian fleet.
-With his fleet and forces strewn about the Hebrides, Haakon fully intended to continue to campaign after spending the winter in Orkney and reconcentrating his forces, but he was taken ill in the dismal climate and died there.
+With his fleet and forces strewn about the Hebrides, Haakon may have intended to continue to campaign after spending the winter in Orkney and reconcentrating his forces, but he was taken ill in the dismal climate and died there.
 His illness is thought to have been caused in part by the stresses he endured in the long campaign and the difficult, damp environment of the Orkney Islands.
 The protracted diplomacy that had slowed his invasion had ultimately helped seal his own fate as well.
 With Haakon's death, his successor, Magnus Haakonarson, King of Norway, signed the Treaty of Perth three years after the battle, leasing Scotland's western seaboard to Alexander III in return for a yearly payment.
 This lease became permanent, but the Kingdom of Scotland eventually stopped paying the Norwegian crown for the islands when Norway became distracted by civil wars.

 Although the Battle of Largs' contemporary records were largely lost to history with the loss of the Scottish archives in the wars of independence, it is for historians today to judge it by its ultimate, easily understood consequence: the end of a multi-century era of Norse invasion.
-The Battle greatly influenced clan history, especially that of the Boyds, Cunninghams, and Muirs, all which point directly to participation in this battle as key to the grant of lands in Ayrshire.
+The Battle greatly influenced clan history, especially that of the Boyds, Cunninghams, and Muirs, all of which point directly to participation in this battle as key to the grant of lands in Ayrshire.
 In the case of the Boyd family, its motto "Confido" (I Trust) was a direct quote from Alexander III at Largs.
 Alexander III depended on Boyd's detachment to keep the Norwegians off Gold Berry Hill and enveloped on the beach.
 The name "Gold Berry" was placed under their early heraldic devices.